CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 1. HANDOFF – The project maintainer is looking for someone to take over the project as a new maintainer (Ref: [PAUSE-2017](#references))
     * (number of maintainers is 1)
     * (number of maintainers is about to reduce to 0)
-1. ADOPTME – The project is abandoned, or the project maintainer has been confirmed _beyond reasonable doubt_ to be unresponsive, and therefore the project is made available for adoption (Ref: [PAUSE-2017](#references))
+1. ADOPTME – The project is abandoned, or the project maintainer has been confirmed _beyond reasonable doubt_ to be unresponsive or deceased, and therefore the project is made available for adoption (Ref: [PAUSE-2017](#references))
     * The project needs a new maintainer
     * (number of maintainers is 0)
     * (number of maintainers is too low)